Director Cheatle Resigns And State Police Testimony

 Is it the campaign or is it the Secret Service?

-And I'd like to get to the bottom of that and make sure it's the secret service that's in charge.
+And I'd like to get to the bottom of that and make sure it's the Secret Service that's in charge.

 I don't know who is in charge, and I hope to God that we do find out.

-And I hope it's a Secret Service.
+And I hope it's the Secretary of Space Service.

-These Congress people are boneheads, bro.
+These congresspeople are boneheads, bro.

 Bro, their job is to escort the president with their fucking marked units, be there as a presence.